-DEED OF CONSERVATION EASEMENT LIMITING OWNERS' USES THIS DEED OF CONSERVATION EASEMENT ("Easement"), is made and entered into this
+THIS DEED OF CONSERVATION EASEMENT AND VOLUNTARY AGREEMENT CREATING ENFORCEABLE RESTRICTIONS IN PERPETUITY ("Easement"), is made and entered into this (the "Effective Date"), by and between THE REGENTS OF THE UNIVERSITY OF CALIFORNIA, a California public corporation ("Owner"), and SHASTA LAND TRUST, a California nonprofit public benefit corporation ("Land Trust").

-(the "Effective Date"), by and between Fall River Resource Conservation District ("Owner") and SHASTA LAND TRUST, a California nonprofit public benefit corporation ("Land Trust").
 This document also sets forth certain related agreements made by Owner and Land Trust (collectively, the "Parties"), as well as certain rights granted to Sierra Nevada Conservancy.